splineops/splineops/docs/user-guide/02_resize.rst

 This approach uses two spline families:

-- **Synthesis spline**: defines the space onto which the resized image is reconstructed (e.g., cubic B-spline basis).
+- Synthesis spline: defines the space onto which the resized image is reconstructed (e.g., cubic B-spline basis).
-- **Analysis spline**: used to analyze the input image before projection, typically chosen to be biorthogonal to the synthesis spline to ensure a true orthogonal projection.
+- Analysis spline: used to analyze the input image before projection, typically chosen to be biorthogonal to the synthesis spline to ensure a true orthogonal projection.

-Both the **analysis** and **synthesis** functions are typically B-splines of the same degree (e.g., degree 3 for cubic splines), ensuring that the projection is orthogonal and optimal in the least-squares sense.
+Both the analysis and synthesis functions are typically B-splines of the same degree (e.g., degree 3 for cubic splines), ensuring that the projection is orthogonal and optimal in the least-squares sense.
 The interpolation spline is also of the same degree, providing a consistent model throughout.

 The goal is to find the spline function :math:`s(x)` in the synthesis space :math:`V_n` that best approximates a given input :math:`f(x)` by minimizing the squared error: